es

 Geometrical analysis yields further interesting properties of the dot product operation that can then be used in nongeometric applications.
 This takes a little work.

 Consider a fixed two-dimensional coordinate system with origin at point O. Let P = (px, py) and Q = (qx, qy) be two arbitrary points on the plane ℝ².
-When Euclidean norm ‖·‖2 is emplyed, we can define the distance from the origin to any point on the plane.
+When Euclidean norm ‖·‖2 is employed, we can define the distance from the origin to any point on the plane.
 For example, the distance from the origin to point P is

 \[ \left\| \vec{OP} \right\| = \sqrt{p_x^2 + p_y^2} . \]